By Nir Miretzky

 5 Tips for The Ultimate Video Ad

 Get some gameplay footage with at least 3-5 levels.
 If possible, don’t include long actions or game sequences that may be hard to edit.
 Keep it clear and intuitive.
-Remember that most of the videos you’ll create will be either 30 or 15 seconds of pure gameplay.
+Test up to 5 video ds with difference camera views or color palettes to see what gets better results.
 Ask your friends and colleagues if they understand how to play - that’s a great validation for your gameplay footage.

 This one is plain and simple: we recommend using a resolution of 1024x1280 (4:5) 60fps, which will enable you to create slow motion videos when needed.
 We also recommend getting the exact same footage in 720x1280 (9:16) for Tik Tok tests.